sogeti/DroidNetworking/README.md

 More examples
 --------
-Check the test cases for more examples how to use the DroidNetworking library.
+Check out the test cases for more examples how to use the DroidNetworking library.

 License
 --------